68th Grammy

 Design Challenge

-I worked with Teja Hickenbottom to create an opening package for the 68th Grammys Awards.
-Our approach was to create an energetic and dynamic design and animation to draw in and enhance the viewer experience.
-From at home or in person, we designed our package to bring a fresh and sophisticated feeling to the event.
+I worked with Teja Hickenbottom to create an opening package for the 68th Grammy Awards.
+Our approach was to create an energetic and dynamic design and animation to draw in and enhance the viewer experience, whether at home or in person.
+We designed our package to bring a fresh and sophisticated feel to the event.

-In recent years, the Grammys have explored bolder visual styles, incorporating vibrant colors, fast-paced animations, and a mix of cool tones with 3D and graphic elements.
-We closely studied these trends to understand how to differentiate our package.
-While still aligning with the key themes outlined in the brief like, sophistication, energy, and dynamism, ensuring our design and animation felt both fresh and intentional.
+In recent years, the Grammys have embraced bolder visual styles, incorporating vibrant colors, fast-paced animations, and a mix of cool tones with 3D and graphic elements.
+We closely studied these trends to understand how to differentiate our package, while still aligning with the brief’s key themes of sophistication, energy, and dynamism.
+Our goal was to ensure that the design and animation felt both fresh and intentional.

 Research